oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/JKE.md

 He is unique from other Panasonics in that his power lamp also acts as a deice lamp.
 He would go to deice mode when the area he is currently in is too cold.
 His power/deice lamp is normally green (not deice), but blue in deicing mode.

-He was born in 2010.
+He was born in June 14, 2010.
 He is a cisgender and heterosexual male.

 If skin color matters, JKE is gray.